top of page

 The Unique Skill Set of Successful Technical Superintendents

-Those excelling in this field typically hold a degree in Marine Engineering or Mechanical Engineering, sometimes complemented by a Certificate of Competency (CoC) (Marine Engineer Officer) Class 1.
-They are adept at Human Resource Management, overseeing technical teams, training, development, and performance assessments.
-Their expertise in Risk Compliance and Control is also crucial, ensuring maritime safety standards and regulatory compliance are met.
+Superintendents typically hold a degree in Marine Engineering or Mechanical Engineering, sometimes complemented by a Certificate of Competency (CoC) (Marine Engineer Officer) Class 1.
+They are skilled in leadership, overseeing technical teams, training, development, and performance assessments.

 Technical Expertise and Problem-Solving Abilities